Five Ks: Kangha

-A kangha is a small wooden comb that Sikhs use twice a day.
+A kanga is a medium-sized wooden comb that Sikhs use twice a day.
 It is supposed to be worn only in the hair and at all times.
-Combs help to clean and remove tangles from the hair, and is a symbol of cleanliness.
+Combs help to clean and remove tangles from the hair and are a symbol of cleanliness.
 Combing their hair reminds Sikhs that their lives should be tidy and organized.

 The comb keeps the hair tidy, a symbol of not just accepting what God has given, but also an injunction to maintain it with grace.
 The Guru Granth Sahib said hair should be allowed to grow naturally; this precludes any shaving for both men and women.
 In the Guru's time, some holy men let their hair become tangled and dirty.
 The Guru said that this was not right; that hair should be allowed to grow but it should be kept clean and combed at least twice a day.

 Kara

 The Sikhs were commanded by Guru Gobind Singh at the Baisakhi Amrit Sanchar in 1699 to wear an iron bracelet called a Kara at all times.
 The kara is a constant reminder that whatever a person does with their hands has to be in keeping with the advice given by the Guru.
-The kara is an iron/steel circle to symbolise God as never-ending.
-It is a symbol of permanent bonding to the community, of being a link in the chain of Khalsa Sikhs (the word for link is kari).
+The kara is an iron/steel circle to symbolize God as never-ending.
+It is a symbol of permanent bonding to the community, of being a link in the chain of Khalsa Sikhs (the word for link is Kari).

-Kachera
+The kara should be of a cheap metal, such as iron or steel, to show equality and so that nobody can be shown as more important than anybody else with the material of their kara.